gleam-lang/website/cheatsheets/gleam-for-elixir-users.md

 In Elixir functions defined by `def` are public by default, while ones defined by `defp` are private.

-In Gleam functions are priavate by default and need `pub` keyword to be public.
+In Gleam functions are private by default and need the `pub` keyword to be public.

 #### Elixir